 Read on to learn more about whether filing for bankruptcy will affect your ability to join the military.

-Each branch of the military has its own eligibility requirements.
-But in general, financial responsibility is one of the criteria the military considers in the recruitment process.
-This means that most branches of the military will review your financial history before they will allow you to enlist.
+Each branch of the military has eligibility requirements, and financial responsibility is one of the criteria the military considers in the recruitment process.
+So you should count on most military branches reviewing your financial history before allowing you to enlist.

 The military checks your financial background to make sure you are dependable, responsible, and can survive on your military salary.
 The following are some of the most common financial circumstances that can affect your ability to join the military:

 (For more information on whether filing for bankruptcy is in your best interest, see our topic area on Bankruptcy: Should I File?)

 How Filing for Bankruptcy Can Affect Your Chances of Joining the Military

 While a bankruptcy filing might be considered a negative financial event, it can also show that you’re taking control of your finances by eliminating your debts.
 Some of the things that a military recruiter might view as a negative include:

 On the other hand, bankruptcy can help improve your financial situation by eliminating many of your debts and giving you a fresh financial start.
 Typically, military recruiters will view your bankruptcy more positively if you had to file because of circumstances that were out of your control (such as job loss or illness) and you have remained financially responsible since then.

 (Find out if you can get rid of your obligations by reading Which Debts Are Discharged in Chapter 7 Bankruptcy?)